MicrosoftLearning/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M01_Lab1_Navigate_finance_and_operations_apps.md

 ## Instructions

+# Module 1: Learn the Fundamentals of Microsoft Dynamics 365 Supply Chain Management

+## Lab 1 - Navigate finance and operations apps

+## Objectives

+Now that you've become familiar with finance and operations apps, take some time to explore the interface.

+## Lab Setup

+- **Estimated Time**: 10 minutes

+## Instructions

+### Sign in to the Lab computer

+1. Sign in to the lab computer using below credentials

+    - User Name:

+        Paste Content

+        Administrator

+    - Password:

+        Paste Content

+        pass@word1

+>[!Note] Internet Explorer may automatically open in the desktop.
+If you have not already completed steps #2-5, please finish them before navigating back to Internet Explorer.

+1. Select the **AdminUserProvisioning** file on the desktop.

+1. Enter the credentials provided and then select **Submit**.
+Your credentials can be found in the **Files** menu at the top right corner of the screen.

+1. Wait for the script to finish before continuing.
+This may take 2-3 minutes.
+Once the script is completed a pop-up box will display to confirm the Admin user has been successfully updated.

+1. Select **Ok** to continue.

+1. Open **Internet Explorer**.

+1. Browse to the given link: <https://usnconeboxax1aos.cloud.onebox.dynamics.com>

+1. Sign in using the credentials provided in the **Files** menu.

+### Navigate finance and operations apps
 1. On the Finance and Operations Home page, if configured, you will see:

     - The navigation menu on the left that is collapsed by default.